Making sourdough starter had been on my summer-to-do-lists for years, ever since I clipped a recipe for it out of a Sunday morning newspaper insert.

 I am happy with my success and delighted that I can check this project off of my summer-to-do-list.

 Here are two sites that I recommend to help you get started on your bread making journeys:

 You don’t need a special container to get started.
 A wide-mouth quart-sized canning jar works well.
 Your starter will need a warm place, and you will need to feed it regularly to encourage bacterial growth.
 Your starter will develop over a period of 5 days.

-After 24 hours, remove 4 ounces of starter.
+- After 24 hours, remove 4 ounces of the starter.
 You may discard or use in a recipe, such as sourdough pancakes.

 - Add 3/4 cup flour and 1/2 cup lukewarm spring water.